-for College Mathematics Lec.
+0092 for College Mathematics Lec.
 4 Lab.
 0 Cr.
-4 Prerequisite: ACT score as specified in the placement section of the catalog or permission of the department.
-Review of arithmetic; polynomials; functions and graphs; special products and factoring; rational expressions; systems of linear equations; exponents; radicals; equations; and applications of equations.
+4 Prerequisite: ACT score as specified in the placement section of the catalog or permission of department.
+Review of arithmetic: polynomials; functions and graphs; special products and factoring; rational expressions; systems of linear equations; exponents; radicals; equations; and applications of equations.
 A grade of "C" or higher is required to advance to College Algebra.
 Students cannot use this course to meet degree requirements.
+Offered FA, SP, SU.